Claude Code Does Not Understand Your Project — Fix It

 6. Context window stuffed with low-value content

-If early in the session you piped in large logs, build output, or long stack traces, the actually-relevant code gets pushed out of the active window.
-Claude Code starts to “forget” earlier conventions.
+If early in the session you piped in large logs, build output, or long stack traces, the actually-relevant code gets pushed toward the edge of the active window and earlier conventions start to slip.

 Shortest path to fix